Best Dogs for Small Homes With No Yard

 Moderate Exercise Needs

-Every dog needs exercise, even if there is a yard.
-But when there is no private outdoor space, breeds with more moderate exercise needs are usually easier to manage.
-High-energy dogs often can make it work, but they raise the bar for the owner significantly.
+That is why breeds with more moderate exercise needs are usually easier to manage.
+Very high-energy breeds can sometimes work, but they raise the bar for the owner significantly.

 Lower Reactivity